sdougbrown/react-flyd-component/README.md

 Advanced Usage Note:

-This HOC hooks into both the `componentWillMount`, `componentDidMount`, and `componentWillUnmount` lifecycles, so if you choose to use those lifecycles as well you should call the `super` of those methods (e.g. `super.componentWillMount()`)  at runtime as well.
+This HOC hooks into the `componentWillMount`, `componentDidMount`, and `componentWillUnmount` lifecycles, so if you choose to use those lifecycles as well you should call the `super` of those methods (e.g. `super.componentWillMount()`)  at runtime as well.